 - Topographic differencing error analysis workflow Jupyter notebook and supporting Python modules for a geostatistically-grounded workflow to quantify spatial uncertainty in lidar-derived topographic differencing.

-- Matlab code for performing a windowed implementation of the Iterative Closest Point (ICP) algorithm using additional Matlab functions for ICP and reading las files that are available from MathWorks.
-The example datasets from the 2016 Kumamoto, Japan, earthquake are hosted by OpenTopography and can be downloaded here .
+- Matlab code for performing a windowed implementation of the Iterative Closest Point (ICP) algorithm using additional Matlab functions for ICP and reading las files.
+Lidar data from the 2016 Kumamoto, Japan, earthquake lidar are available here.
 This tutorial is designed to be relatively straightforward.

 - Vertical Topographic Differencing: Here is the vertical differencing code as implemented in OpenTopography.